AliGhorashiCMT/Topological-Prevalence/README.md

    true, the lattice is only plotted within the cell "c", which may be a Wigner-Seitz cell, for instance.
 3. ./plotting_supercells.jl : Methods for plotting a lattice composed of an interior Fourier lattice and an external cladding.
 This is relevant for our corner charge simulations.
 4. ./makelattices.jl : Methods for creating Fourier lattices and input files for subsequent MPB calculations.

+---

+### Relevant CTL/SCM/Bash/SLURM files